bohemia420/distributed-KV-store-immutable-data/README.md

 -> [Done] We already did "Keyspacing".
 This means, smaller/relevant shards referenced as sub-keys in the storage map of the DN. \
 -> [Done] We already did "gRPC" over HTTP/2 using Protobufs.We further, maintain gRPC Connection Pools in the master node(s), as alluded to, below. \
 -> [Done] Use a gRPC channel pool against respective data_node, this must however be properly 'LifeCycleManaged', i.e when datanode goes down / new added. \
+-> [Done] We already used keep-alive setting of 60secs at server(FastAPI) level- albeit marginal improvement.
+Also had a 'global' masternode grpc channel/stub. \
 -> Avoiding Anti-Patterns e.g RF = Num of Nodes because cluster shall be, esp when records are mutable, simply always getting the cluster 'consistent'- lots of Network I/O.

 - What are some failure patterns that you can anticipate? \
 _Ans_:
-1. Out Of Memory Errors- if data to be served is huge, doesnt fit in RAM constraints of datanodes, and disk spill isn't viable, then OOMs shall haunt us during data load/KV Store warm up.
+1. Out Of Memory Errors- if data to be served is huge, doesnt fit in RAM constraints of datanodes, and disk spill isn't viable(or LevelDB like implementation for both RAM(MemTable) and Flash(SSTables, LSM), then OOMs shall haunt us during data load/KV Store warm up.
 2. Scaling "up" i.e VPA may need K8s cluster node to be compliant/well-configured to accomadate DN pod after (vertical) autoscaling.
 3. Possible failures by virtue of scaling in/out, as the node maybe drained- maybe more pronounced during VPA.
 3. Node failures- resharding may be a time-taking process, albeit reads(only) should still be admissible